What is a Keystones Technology Innovator?

 A Keystones is nominated by a building principal.
 Once a Keystone, always a Keystones, as long as you remain in education.
 Once nominated, all new Keystones will receive an application via email to complete in order to be eligible for STAR selection.
 This application will require a sample project or published work to be viewed by the PAECT KTI Lead Learners.
 After all applications are evaluated, a Keystones may be invited to the Keystones Technology Innovators (KTI) Summit in July.
 Upon completion of the Summit experience, Keystones become a STAR!

 The Nominee, the Building Principal, and the Superintendent.

-Only selected STARS may attend the Summit.
+Only selected Keystones who have successfully gone through the application process may attend the Summit.

 How do I apply to become a STAR?

 Only nominated Keystones can apply to become a STAR.
 Once their nomination is confirmed, each nominee will receive an application link via email.
 Past nominees may contact the Keystones Chair (firstname.lastname@example.org) for information on how to apply.

 I'm not very tech savvy.
 Can I still be nominated to be a Keystones?